-Signs of Bed Bug Infestations
+Signs Of Bed Bug Infestations

 August 8, 2018

 Summer is a very active season for bed bugs.
 When these insects infest a structure that is not temperature controlled, the warm summer temperatures and high humidity give these bugs what they need to work at peak efficiency.
-Not only will they produce more offspring, they'll explore more often.
+Not only will they produce more offspring, but they'll also explore more often.
 When they do, they can get into transportable items and spread from one location to another.
 The secret to preventing an infestation of bed bugs is understanding what items these bugs get into and what signs you need to look for.

 Look for Bed Bugs In